hertogp/iptable/_readme.md

 ### `iptable.tostr(binary_key)`

-The reciprocal for `tobin` turns a binary key back into a string key.
+The reciprocal to `tobin` turns a binary key back into a string key.

 ```{.shebang .lua}
 #!/usr/bin/env lua